 Mrs. Keila Harvey

-Mrs. Keila Harvey has over 30 years of dance experience in all forms of dance and 14 years of teaching various dance forms.
+Mrs. Keila Harvey has over 35 years of dance experience in all forms of dance and 14 years of teaching various dance forms.
 She opened the Gift of Dance Studio doors in June of 2005, fulfilling her dream that she had since childhood: to own her own dance school.
-At the same time, Mrs. Harvey inherited Basic Dance Supply from her mother after an untimely passing.
 In 2001, Mrs. Harvey received her BA in middle school education.
 She served as the leader of 7th Day Evangelism Dance Ministry with the Fishers of Men Outreach Ministry at New Birth Cathedral in Lithonia.
 Mrs. Harvey taught public school for nine years as a Clayton County Public School teacher (middle and high schools) and also received her certification with the Georgia Professional Standards Commission to teach PS/Dance in grades K-12.
 She was the Co-Director of the Mt.
 Zion High School Dance Academy and Mt.
 Zion Magnet High School in Jonesboro for four years.
-She also danced as a professional ballerina across the nation with Atlanta Festival Ballet.
-Mrs. Harvey has trained at some of the most prestigious dance institutions in the country, including Boston Ballet Center for Dance Education, the Atlanta Ballet, Ballethnic Academy for Dance Education, Southern Methodist University (Dallas, Texas) and the Governor’s Honors Program.
+She also danced as a professional ballerina across the nation with Atlanta Festival Ballet Company.
+Mrs. Harvey has trained at some of the most prestigious dance institutions in the country, including Boston Ballet Center for Dance Education, the Atlanta Ballet, Ballethnic Academy for Dance Education, Southern Methodist University (Dallas, Texas) and the Governor’s Honors Program (Valdosta, Georgia).

-As director of Gift of Dance Studio, Mrs. Harvey, her staff, and summer camp students were featured on MTV’s Made program.
-Under her tutelage, her trainees have achieved many honors, such as local talent shows, regional and national competition winners, Governor’s Honors Program nominees and attendees, and impressive accomplishments on the hit TV show: So You Think You Can Dance.
-Mrs. Harvey continues to teach and choreograph classes at Gift of Dance along with the competition team also.
-In fact, in the fall of 2012, she and her competition team were selected to compete and perform at the 2012 Scream Tour.
+As director of Gift of Dance Studio, Mrs. Harvey, her staff, and students were featured on MTV’s Made program and Bring It!.
+Under her tutelage, her trainees have achieved many honors, such as local talent shows, regional and national first-place and first overall competition winners, Governor’s Honors Program nominees and attendees, and impressive accomplishments on the hit TV show: So You Think You Can Dance.
+Mrs. Harvey continues to teach and choreograph classes at Gift of Dance along with the competition team.
+In fact, in the fall of 2012, she and her competition team were selected to compete and perform at the 2012 Scream (Concert) Tour.

 Ms. Kimberly Banks began dancing at the age of three years old.
 She studied dance in College Park, GA under various instructors, including the late Tommie Sutton.
 Upon graduating from the University of West Georgia in 2004 with a BS in Sport Management, she was able to pursue her passion.
 She has been teaching dance for eight years.
 Ms. Banks continues to grow her dance company, Dance ‘N Motion, which started within the Clayton County School System in 2012.
 She believes dance is a universal language and aspires to relay this passion to the community through fun, quality instruction!